mgp/book-notes/the-meditations.markdown

 * When "misfortune" befalls you, think of others who have experienced the same thing.
 Can you turn this obstacle into a stepping stone?
 * Don't treat inhumane people the way they treat others, lest you become inhumane.
 * It is ridiculous to despite others for their faults and failings, while indulging and excusing your own.

+### Book 8

+* Happiness is a byproduct of thinking and acting in ways that are just, generous, resolute, purposeful, and free.
+* You can be angry until your head explodes, but it wouldn't change how other people behave.
+* We need to repent not just for the bad things we do, but the good things that we don't do.
+* If you know a person's ruling principles and motivations, nothing they do will surprise you.
+* Welcome correction, and change your thinking to fit reason.
+Don't twist reason to fit your opinions.
+* If something undesirable happens, don't get angry.
+All your thoughts and actions should be directed to a purpose.
+* Be grateful to the universe, from which you can never be separated, and to the human family, with which you can always be reunited.
+* You can't hurt in the past or future, only the present.
+Limit your pain to that moment and it will be bearable.
+* What does it matter to you if someone a thousand years from now utters your name, or has an opinion about you?
+* If your own thoughts are causing you pain, there is no one but you who keeps you from changing them.
+* A mind ruled by reason is a fortress.
+Take refuge within its walls and you'll be safe and free.

+### Book 9

+* Each transition of your self entailed the death of what came before.
+Change is nothing to fear and resist.
+* If your trouble is caused by your opinion of things, change the story you tell yourself.
+* It's in your power to act now, so get moving.
+Don't wait for the perfect time, perfect environment, or anyone to cheer you.
+* You ask for the gods to deliver you from what you fear.
+But why not pray for the strength to let go of your desires and fears?
+* It's unreasonable to demand a world with no brazen wrongdoers.
+You being upset will not bring about utopia.
+* Someone will go astray if they've never been taught to follow the right way.
+It's your mistake to expect an ignorant person to act like a knowledgeable one.

+### Book 10

+* *Rationality* is the quality of seeing past appearances to discern the true nature of things.
+* *Equanimity* means the calm acceptance of all that exists and all that happens.
+* *Magnanimity* means greatness of spirit, unmoved by the lure of pleasure, the lust for fame, and the fear of death.
+* Stop wasting energy on procrastination.
+Your job is to see what needs to be done and then do it, proceeding forward without looking back.
+* As you improve your mind and disposition, your surroundings become more interesting, beautiful, and inspiring – no matter where you are.
+* Focus on improving yourself, for others are outside of your control.
+* Courageously facing challenges and patiently enduring suffering are ways of improving your character and disposition.
+* Healthy eyes enjoy seeing all colors; healthy ears hear all sounds; a healthy nose takes in all scents.
+* A healthy mind perceives all things, accepts all things, and makes use of all things.

+### Book 11

+* Euripides said "Why be angry at the world?
+As if the world cares!"
+* Remain calm in the face of those who try to hinder or harm you.
+If you become angry and hateful, you focus on the obstacle and lose sight of your goal.
+* There's never a reason to announce beforehand that you're going to be fair or generous.
+Do it, and the action will speak for itself.
+* Far better to have an honest opponent than a false friend.
+* Speak what you really think, not what you think people want to hear.
+* Epictetus said "No one can rob you of your free will."

+### Book 12

+* Freedom consists of detaching from all those things that are not you, and letting them be whatever they will be.
+* You wonder how most people value their own lives above others, yet value other's opinions of them over their own self-opinions.
+* Internalize your principles so that they become part of you.
+* Remember that everything is opinion, and your opinion is within your power.